 It's a lot harder to make responsible food choices when you're starving.
 Instead of waiting until the absolute last minute for lunch and chowing down on everything in sight, Kaufman recommends eating every four to five hours.
 Regular meals and snacks will help keep your blood sugar in check and your food cravings under control, so make sure to grab lunch when you are hungry, not starving.

 It may not always be possible, but avoid staying indoors all day whenever you can.
 Instead, take some time to walk outside and get fresh air.
 Lauren Manganiello, MS, RD, CDN, explains that getting even a little physical activity can help you relax and clear your mind.
-Since stress often leads to overeating, taking some time to unwind after a busy morning may help you consume less calories during the afternoon.
+Because stress often leads to overeating, taking some time to unwind after a busy morning may help you consume fewer calories during the afternoon.

 Step Away From Your Desk

 Even if you cannot sneak in a lunchtime walk, make every effort to step away from your desk when consuming your afternoon meal.
-“When we eat at our desk, we are usually trying to multitask but this can lead to a lot of distractions and mindless eating,” Manganiello explains.
+"When we eat at our desk, we are usually trying to multitask but this can lead to a lot of distractions and mindless eating," Manganiello says.
 Instead, look away from your computer and focus on enjoying your food in order to make the most of your meal.